William Boniface

-William Boniface (born October 17, 1963) is an author of children's picture books, including the Five Little... series, Max the Minnow series, and The Extraordinary Adventures of an Ordinary Boy series.
+Jon Anderson (born October 17, 1963, in Yankton, South Dakota), who uses the pseudonym William Boniface, is an American author of children's picture books, as well as a book publisher.
+As an author, his works include the Five Little... series, Max the Minnow series, and The Extraordinary Adventures of an Ordinary Boy series.
 The Ordinary Boy books, which focus on a setting where everybody has a superpower, have been recommended for classroom use.
+In 2010, Boniface's Lights Out, Night’s Out tied for the gold medal for the Independent Publisher Book Award for Children’s Picture Books.